Share this guide:

 What are van insurance groups?

-premiums are affected by many factors.
+Your van insurance premiums are affected by many factors.
 Understanding van insurance groups can help you know what premium costs to expect.

 Van insurance groups are a way of categorising vans to help insurers decide what your premiums will be when you take out an insurance policy.
 The category of your van will determine how much insurance you pay, along with other personal factors such as age.

 The higher the group your vehicle is in, the more expensive it will be to insure.
 Vans are assigned to insurance groups based on factors that affect their risk.

 Group 1 is the lowest van insurance group.
 The highest used to be group 20.
 After 2016, categories 21-50 were added.

 Vans produced before 2016 are categorised in group 1 (lowest), to 20 (highest).
 Vans produced after 2016 are categories from groups 21 as the lowest, and group 50 as the highest.

 Vans in higher insurance groups are more expensive to insure.